UpWorks/KMEmberDemo/README.md

 	Mutations:

-		Activity type can be hidden from list based on account selection.
+		Activity type can be hidden from list based on activity selection.

 Accounts and Child Accounts are loaded via a currently static JSON file (data/accounts.json) with the intent that future versions could contain dynamic JSON response.